-Trump Deleting Strange Tweets After Luther's Loss Raises Legal Questions
+Trump Deleting Tweets After Luther Strange's Loss Raises Legal Questions

 After the candidate whom President Trump backed in Tuesday's Alabama Senate primary, Luther Strange, lost to Roy Moore, Trump summarily deleted several tweets he had made in support of Strange.
 However, they were archived on ProPublica's Politiwhoops website.